Heizō Takenaka

+Heizō Takenaka (竹中 平蔵, Takenaka Heizō) is a Japanese economist, and key figure in Junichiro Koizumi's administration (2001-2006), played a significant role in Japan's structural reforms, including labor market deregulation.
+As Minister of State for Economic and Fiscal Policy and later Financial Services, he advocated for policies aimed at increasing economic flexibility, such as amending the Worker Dispatching Act (also known as the Temporary Staffing Services Act).
+These changes, enacted in 2003 and 2004, expanded the use of temporary (dispatched) workers by relaxing restrictions.
+Takenaka's reforms indirectly facilitated the replacement of regular government employees with temporary staff in public sectors, such as education, administrative services, and local government offices.
+Takenaka's affiliation with Pasona Group, Japan's largest temporary staffing agency, has sparked allegations of embezzlement from government and private sectors, stemming from claims that he replaced permanent employees with Pasona's temporary workers.
+He joined Pasona as a special advisor in February 2007 (shortly after leaving government) and became chairman in August 2009, serving until 2022.
+Takenaka benefited from the expanded dispatch market post-deregulation, securing government and private contracts in areas like administrative support, COVID-19 measures, and the Tokyo Olympics—leading to personal profits.
+Takenaka serves on the Board of Trustees of the World Economic Forum.

-Academic life
+Academic career

 Takenaka was the second son of a shoe seller in Wakayama City.
 He attended Hitotsubashi University to study under Ichiro Nakayama and graduated with a BA in Economics in 1973.
 While at Hitotsubashi, he played the mandolin, and met his wife (a student at Tsuda College) through his mandolin club.

 In 1973, Takenaka entered the Development Bank of Japan.
 He was transferred into its Institute for Capital Investment Studies in 1977.

 In 1981, he left the DBJ to study for a year at Harvard University and the University of Pennsylvania, where he researched capital investment in the United States.
 The product of his research, the 1984 book Development Studies and Capital Expenditure Economics, won the Suntory Liberal Arts Prize.

 Takenaka then worked in the Ministry of Finance as a money supply researcher.
 He initially planned to stay for two years, but ended up working there for five years, from 1982 to 1987.

 He later completed his Ph.D. at Osaka University.
 He taught as an associate professor at Osaka (1987–89) and Harvard (1989–90), and received tenure in the Faculty of Policy Management of Keio University SFC (Shonan Fujisawa Campus).